charleswang1020/CS539pokemonb.github.io/README.md

 SciPy<br/></code></pre>
 ## 3. Part1
 ### 3.1 Introduction
-First we conduct data visualization feature engineering and elo-rating , then we try several classical machine learning models to predict the combat result.
-The models include logistical regression, SVM, KNN, Adaboost, and MLP and so on.
-And we plot each model’s confusion matrix, and ROC curve. <br>
+First we conduct data visualization, feature engineering and elo-rating , then we try several classical machine learning models to predict the combat result.
+The models include logistical regression, SVM, KNN, Adaboost, MLP and so on.
+We plot each model’s confusion matrix and ROC curve.<br>
 ### 3.2 File
 The file contains data and code, the data part contains combats.csv and pokemon.csv.<br> The code has five parts: data visualization, feature engineering, elo-rating and algorithms<br/>